szabgab/slides/python/exceptions.md

 ![](examples/exceptions/demo1.py)

-* If we forget to check the result and pass it on, we might get some error in the code that is quite far from where the error actually happend
+* If we forget to check the result and pass it on, we might get some error in the code that is quite far from where the error actually happened

 ![](examples/exceptions/demo2.py)